m-zakeri/ARTA/docs/index.md

 **Morteza Zakeri**†

-† Ph.D.
-Student, Iran University of Science and Technology, Tehran, Iran (m-zakeri@live.com).
+† Ph.D., Computer Science, ACM Member

-Version 0.1.2 (20, March 2021) ├ Download [PDF] version
+Version 0.1.3 (20, April 2024) ├ Download [PDF] version

 **Abstract—** Software testability is the propensity of software artifact to reveal its existing defects.
 Software requirements are crucial artifacts in developing software.
 Requirements specifications are used in both the functional and acceptance testing to ensure that a program meets its requirements.